-I'll say up front that Mary Balogh's newest book isn't going to work for everyone.
+I'll say up front that this Mary Balogh isn't going to work for everyone.
 It's a slow-build, slow-burn romance between a pair of guarded, reserved adults who come to their HEA in small, careful steps.
 Doesn't sound like a barn burner does it?
-But for this reader it was a nearly perfect read that let me settle in and savor each moment of the read.
+But for this reader it was a nearly perfect read that let me settle in and savor each moment.

 Six years ago the trajectory of Abigail Westcott's life was forever altered when it was discovered that her father was a bigamist and she and her siblings were suddenly found to not only be disinherited but illegitimate to boot.
 Though she has since recovered from the shock, with the help of new family who have enthusiastically absorbed her into their midst, sometimes being a part of the Westcott clan can be a bit much.
 At this point in her life she's looking for a little peace and a respite from the family's attempts to keep her in a society that has largely rejected her in recent years.
 When she learns that her brother Harry is returning home after nearly a year of recovery in France from war wounds, she sees his convalescence as her chance.
 She'll become her beloved brother's caretaker as he continues to recover and have some much needed quiet time.
 Abigail's hopes get upended when she starts off on the wrong foot with the man who made sure her brother made it home alive.